Go to many major museums across the country, and you have a...

 21. Grab a bite for brunch to start your Saturday or Sunday.
 The menus at Lancaster’s brunch spots are packed with tasty bites and sips to brighten your morning.

-22. Take a tour and learn a little more about Lancaster.
-From food tours in Downtown Lancaster to countryside bus tours along the backroads, you’ll learn a lot about Lancaster culture and history, while have fun along the way.
+22. Look around and take a tour to learn a little more about Lancaster.
+From food tours in Downtown Lancaster to countryside bus tours along the backroads, you’ll learn a lot about our local culture and history, while have fun along the way.

 23. Wine not try some wines made right here in Lancaster, while enjoying the beautiful views at the vineyards.
 Our Wine Trail guides you to some of the best Lancaster-made wines, served at scenic wineries across the county.

-24. Catch a toe-tapping show on stage this spring at one of Lancaster’s spectacular theatres.
-Popular musicals and comedies running throughout the spring or a show with a short run held in an intimate space, there’s something for every taste, budget, and age.
+24. Tap your toes at a local show this spring at one of Lancaster’s spectacular theatres.
+Popular musicals and comedies run throughout the season a show with a short run held in an intimate space, there’s something for every taste, budget, and age.

 25. Browse a gallery exhibit to get in touch with your artsy side.
-The Demuth Museum, Lancaster Museum of Art, Galleries on Gallery Row and Pennsylvania College of Art and Design, and more host artists for seasonal exhibits that range from photography to student works.
+The Demuth Museum, Lancaster Museum of Art, Galleries on Gallery Row, Pennsylvania College of Art and Design, and more host artists for seasonal exhibits that range from professional photography to student works.

 28. Discover stories from the past at Lancaster’s historical spots.
-From the home of the only president from PA to a religious community dating back to the 1700s, these sites offer up many facts and interesting tours to explore.
+From the home of the only Pennsylvanian president to a religious community dating back to the 1700s, these sites offer up many facts and interesting places to explore.

 29. Clip-clop along the backroads on an Amish Buggy Ride.
 You’ll feel the fresh spring breeze as you take in the sights, learn more about the Amish and Mennonite culture, and maybe even stop for a treat or two along the way.

-30. While you may have some traditional favorites when you visit Lancaster, there’s always something new to check out!
-Browse our list of new attractions, places to eat and places to stay, and add something new to your trip this spring.
+30. There’s always something new to check out.
+Whether you already have some traditional favorites or you're a first-timer here in Lancaster, we hope you browse our list of new attractions, places to eat, and places to stay to add something new and special to your trip this spring.